-Fitchburg - Gas Operations - On October 31, 2016, Fitchburg submitted its annual filing under its gas system enhancement program to recover the revenue requirements associated with its projected capital additions in 2017 as defined under the program.
+Fitchburg - Gas System Enhancement Program - On October 31, 2017, Fitchburg submitted its annual filing under its gas system enhancement program to recover the revenue requirements associated with its projected capital additions in 2018 as defined under the program.
 The filing sought approval to collect an additional \$0.9 million of annual revenue requirements.
-On April 28, 2017, the MDPU approved recovery of the projected 2017 revenue requirements, subject to reconciliation and a cap of 1.5% on the change in revenue requirement to be billed in any given year.
-The cap resulted in approval of an additional \$0.5 million of annual revenue requirements to be billed effective May 1, 2017 with the remaining \$0.4 million of annual revenue requirements deferred for billing in future periods.
-In its April 28, 2017 annual reconciliation filing for 2016 revenue requirements, the Company requested that the MDPU waive the 1.5% revenue requirement cap.
-On October 31, 2017, the MDPU approved a one-year waiver of the cap and allowed the Company to bill the total 2016 actual reconciliation balance.
-On October 31, 2017, Fitchburg submitted its annual filing under the program to recover the revenue requirements associated with its projected capital additions in 2018.
-In this filing, the Company has requested to change the revenue requirements cap to 3%.
+As part of the filing, the Company requested to permanently change the revenue requirements cap to 3% as part of its tariff.
+On April 30, 2018, the MDPU approved recovery of the projected 2018 revenue requirements, subject to reconciliation and a cap of 1.5% on the change in revenue requirement to be billed in any given year.
+The cap resulted in approval of an additional \$0.4 million of annual revenue requirements to be billed effective May 1, 2018 with the remaining \$0.9 million of annual revenue requirements deferred for billing in future periods.
+In its May 1, 2018 annual reconciliation filing for 2017 revenue requirements, the Company requested that the MDPU waive the 1.5% revenue requirement cap and provide for full recovery of any under-collections.
 This matter remains pending.